karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/ServiceContainer/LightBlueServiceContainer.md

 - BlueOctopusServiceContainer::__construct &ndash; Builds the service container.
 - BlueOctopusServiceContainer::get &ndash; Returns the service which name is given.
 - BlueOctopusServiceContainer::has &ndash;
+- BlueOctopusServiceContainer::all &ndash; Returns the list of all service names for this instance.
 - BlueOctopusServiceContainer::getMethodName &ndash; Converts the given service name into a method name (the name of the method in charge of returning the service).
+- BlueOctopusServiceContainer::getServiceName &ndash; Returns the service name from the given method name.